CorporateGuuu/MDTSLive/SUPABASE_AUTH_SETUP.md

 **Subject:**
 ```
-Reset Your Nexus Tech Hub Password
+Reset Your Midas Technical Solutions Password
 ```

 **Message (Plain Text):**
 ```
 Hi there,

-You requested a password reset for your Nexus Tech Hub account.
+You requested a password reset for your Midas Technical Solutions account.

 Click the link below to reset your password:
 {{ .ConfirmationURL }}